elliotperviz/cmms/md/README.md

 ## General workflow for equilibrium measurements

-1. Initialisation: Potential energy minimisation
+1. Initialisation and potential energy minimisation
   - Define simulation box, boundary conditions
   - Place atoms at their initial positions and minimise the potential energy
   - IMPORTANT: No time integration, no kinetic energy, no temperature!!!